Do You Need Prenuptial Agreement?

 But consider this: divorce rates are significantly higher than they were in the past, and Americans are now entering into first marriages a few years later (on average) than their parents and grandparents did.
 That means most people enter marriage with more of their own assets and with the knowledge that divorce is a real possibility.

 In light of the considerations above, it should be clear that prenuptial agreements can benefit “average” couples as well as those who are wealthy.
 Prenuptial agreements can be especially useful if:

 A common argument against prenuptial agreements is that someone who wants one is expecting to get divorced.
 But this isn’t true.
 If you have car insurance, it’s not because you expect to get into a crash.
 A prenuptial agreement can be thought of as a kind of insurance.

 How you write and present a prenuptial agreement matters.
 Generally speaking, for a prenuptial agreement to be valid and enforceable, it must:

 Legal Experience You Can Trust

 Most family law attorneys can draft a prenuptial agreement, but results vary.
-I’m attorney Linda D. States, and I have been writing prenuptial agreements since I first started practicing family law.
+I’m attorney Linda D. States, and I have been writing prenuptial agreements for over 20 years.
 I have prepared, defended and challenged prenuptial agreements for some of the highest-net-worth individuals in California.
 I know where prenups can be undermined, and I use that knowledge to draft stronger agreements.